nuejs/nue/packages/nuejs.org/docs/cascade-layers.md

-# CSS cascade Layers
+# CSS Cascade Layers
-Cascade layers (`@layer`) bring a new level of control to CSS, allowing developers to define clear boundaries between different style types.
-This is a major step forward for organizing styles, especially in larger design systems.
-For the first time, CSS natively supports a way to separate concerns vertically, making it easier to manage how styles interact and override each other.
+Cascade layers (`@layer`) provide a powerful new way to organize CSS styles.
+They help developers create clear boundaries between different types of styles, making it easier to manage how styles interact and override each other.
+This is especially useful in large design systems, offering a native method to separate and control CSS concerns more effectively.

 ## The @layer rule
 The `@layer` rule lets you define your system’s layers and set their order of precedence.
 A well-thought-out layer structure can make all the difference.
 Here’s an example that works effectively: